mekaron/articles/agilecontent/agilecontentcreation.md

 * Isn't that expensive?

-# No.

-Because:
+Let me ask you something else.
+Is it not expensive to work on a piece of content for a long time and then have someone translate and it just doesn't sound as good as your original piece.
+Isn't that a waste of valuable time and therefore money?

+The only way you can reassure yourself of a high quality translation is to collaborate with your translator.
+Make him/her part of your thoughts, of your process.
+A nice side-effect is that you don't have to allocate any translation time: you will have a translation at merely the same time as your source is final.

+So what happens if you take this approach:

 1. you will speed up your time to global markets
-2. it will save you a reviewer
-3. it will make your content more valuable
+2. it will make your content more valuable
-4. it will make your translation more valuable
+3. it will make your translation more valuable
-5. if you have the right tools, and you source knowledgeable translators yourself, translation is not expensive.
+4. if you have the right tools, and you source knowledgeable translators yourself, translation is not expensive.
+Translating as you go is less expensive that paying a translator a rush fee.

 * What do I need to do this?
 1. version control and a reviewing workflow on your source text; e.g. through GitHub